euclidjda/value-investing-studies/value-and-inflation/README.md

 ###  Requirements

 You will need the programs git and Rscript installed on your computer.
+The examples below are for Mac OS X or any Linux type OS.

 ### Cloning the Git Repository

-To clone the repository, make sure you’re in a directory on your computer that you want to hold our files.
+To clone the repository, make sure you’re in a directory on your computer that you want to hold the files.
 Use the command

 ```bash
 $ git clone https://github.com/euclidjda/value-investing-studies.git